 Finding a Thesis Director

-The first step in beginning your application will be finding your thesis director .
-Your thesis director should be a full-time tenured or tenure-track FSU faculty member in your major.
+The first step in beginning your application will be finding your thesis director.
+Your thesis director will be a full-time tenured, tenure-track, or specialized FSU faculty member in your major.
+If a specialized faculty member, they must have a terminal degree in the field or must have graduate faculty status.
 You may already have a faculty member in mind, but if you're not sure who in your department might be a good fit, you can reach out to the Liaison for your department.
 Most departments at FSU also have faculty research interests listed on their website.

 Choosing a Topic